puppetlabs/device_manager/README.md

 ## What does this module provide?

-* Allows for the configuration of `device.conf` in a manifest or in Hiera.
+* Allows for the configuration devices in `device.conf` via a manifest, the Classifier, and/or Hiera.
 * Provides an option for scheduling of `puppet device` runs on proxy Puppet agents.
 * Provides an optional task for direct orchestration of `puppet device` runs on newer proxy Puppet agents.
 * Provides an option for indirect orchestration of `puppet device` runs on older proxy Puppet agents.